Take the FIRST Tech Challenge!

 - If a dormant team’s past Team Administrator and Lead Coach/Mentor 1 are no longer with the organization and you would like the team to be reactivated, email me at tammy@firstinmichigan.org and I can assist.

-Visit the START A TEAM site page for the steps to get your new team rolling and maximize available grants!
+Visit the START A TEAM WITH GRANTS site page for the steps to get your new team rolling with grants!

 - All veterans out of the same school who were past grant recipients must be registered for the current season before a newly forming team can be eligible for the FIRST HQ and/or FiM FTC Rookie Team Grant.